Tadig Kozh (Placide Guillermic)

-Abbot Placide Guillermic, nicknamed Tadig Kozh, (born January 5, 1788, in Plounez, died April 28, 1873, in Bégard), was a Catholic priest and canon mythologized by Breton beliefs.
+Abbot Placide Guillermic, nicknamed Tadig Kozh (born 5 January 1788 in Plounez; died 28 April 1873 in Bégard) was a Catholic priest and canon mythologized by Breton beliefs.
 Little biographical information is known about him, but eyewitness accounts mention the exorcisms this rector of Bégard performed at Méné-Bré in the Saint-Hervé chapel.
 Anatole Le Braz recounts that Tadig Kozh possessed knowledge of life and death, as well as supernatural powers, enabling him to reincarnate indefinitely, and to command demons and the wind.
 According to Claude Sterckx, Tadig Kozh is one of the few characters from Breton folklore who can be directly linked to themes from Celtic mythology, in particular Merlin.

 Etymology

 In Breton, Tadig Kozh means "old dad", a term of endearment for the elderly.
 According to Anatole Le Braz's collection, this name was given to the abbot because he used to address his parishioners by saying "Contet d'in ho stad, va bugel.
 Me eo ho tad, ho tadic-coz!" (in Breton), or "Tell me about your state, my child.
 I'm your father, your old dad!".
 The nickname stuck.